lidofinance/lido-ethereum-sdk/examples/rewards/README.md

   lastRebaseEvent?.args;

-// User's balance in shares before the event const oldBalanceInShares = await lidoSDK.shares.balance(address); // for example, the value can be taken from the database
+// User's balance in shares before the event const balanceInShares = await lidoSDK.shares.balance(address); // for example, the value can be taken from the database
-// Calculation of the user's balance in stETH before the event const oldBalanceStETH = (oldBalanceInShares * preTotalEther) / preTotalShares;
+// Calculation of the user's balance in stETH before the event const oldBalanceStETH = (balanceInShares * preTotalEther) / preTotalShares;
-// Calculation of the user's balance in stETH after the event const postBalanceStETH =
-  (oldBalanceInShares * postTotalEther) / postTotalShares;
+// Calculation of the user's balance in stETH after the event const postBalanceStETH = (balanceInShares * postTotalEther) / postTotalShares;

 // Calculate user's updated balance per Rebase event const rewardsInStETH = postBalanceStETH - oldBalanceStETH;
 ```

-### Calculating rewards from on-chain without using the formula
+### Retrieve reward history for the chosen account using the event logs (recommended)

 [Implementation example](./src/rewardsOnChain.ts)